intel/sriov-fec-operator/spec/sriov-fec-operator.md

 ### Wireless FEC Acceleration management

 This operator handles the management of the FEC devices used to accelerate the FEC process in vRAN L1 applications - the FEC devices are provided by a designated hardware (ie. FPGA or eASIC PCI extension cards).
 It provides functionality to create desired VFs (Virtual Functions) for the FEC device, binds them to appropriate drivers and configures the VF's queues for desired functionality in 4G or 5G deployment.
-It also deploys an instance of the SR-IOV Network device plugin which manages the FEC VFs as an OpenShift cluster resource and configures this device plugin to detect the resources.
+It also deploys an instance of the [SR-IOV Network Device Plugin](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin) which manages the FEC VFs as an OpenShift cluster resource and configures this device plugin to detect the resources.
 The user interacts with the operator by providing a CR (CustomResource).
 The operator constantly monitors the state of the CR to detect any changes and acts based on the changes detected.
 The CR is provided per cluster configuration.
 The components for individual nodes can be configured by specifying appropriate values for each component per "nodeSelector".
 Once the CR is applied or updated, the operator/daemon checks if the configuration is already applied, and, if not it binds the PFs to driver, creates desired amount of VFs, binds them to driver and runs the [pf-bb-config utility](https://github.com/intel/pf-bb-config) to configure the VF queues to the desired configuration.

 This operator is a common operator for FEC device/resource management for a range on accelerator cards.
 For specific examples of CRs dedicated to single accelerator card only see: